AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 recommended.

-The overviews may need to be updated (only for the current topos) if there is a noticable increase in the extents of the current coverage.
+The overviews may need to be updated (only for the current topos) if there is a noticeable increase in the extents of the current coverage.
 (If existing topos are updated, this does not require updating the overviews.)
 See the readme files for the IFSAR mosaics (X:\Extras\AKR\Statewide\DEM\SDMI_IFSAR\_README) for details on how